 Otplore Folding Tactical Camping Shovel

 Review: Just to give you another option when it comes to the multi-purpose, military style, survival shovels – I’ve included this product from Otplore.

-It includes a foldable shovel, saw, screwdriver, fire starter rod, whistle, emergency hammer and compass – all housed within thickened, detachable poles for extra comfort.
+It includes a foldable shovel, backpacking saw, screwdriver, fire starter rod, whistle, emergency hammer and compass – all housed within thickened, detachable poles for extra comfort.